Patrikgyllvin/adventofcode2022/README.md

+#Advent of Code 2022 🎄☃️

-#Template for the Advent of Code challenge.
+My solutions to the Advent of Code 2021 problems.

 ## Usage
 Run `make` to build all.
 To run, run e.g `make bin/1/1` to create and run an executable.